sfeye/CS461-AI/Project1/README.md

 * This application has an api endpoint at `localhost:8080/map/points`.

 **ReactJS WebApp**
-* In a terminal (or just use VSCode) cd to the folder `mapwebapp`
+* Confirm that node and npm are installed on your cpu `node -v`, `npm -v`
-* Oh yeah install node and npm if you haven't yet.
+* In a terminal cd to the folder `mapwebapp`
 * Install all of the necesarry dependencies using `npm install --save`
 * Launch it! with `npm start` (your browser should point you to localhost:3000)

 ### Using the application

 * In the test box you can input start and end cities at the same time separated by a comma.
-* Click the submit button and watch how an ~~overly watermarked~~ astounding google map will diplay your path using... no way... a LINE.
+* Click the submit button and watch how an ~~overly watermarked~~ astounding google map will diplay your path using a line.

 ---